 Employers will need to report hours worked and the usual hours an employee would be expected to work in a claim period.
 For worked hours, employees will be paid by their employer subject to their employment contract and employers will be responsible for paying the tax and NICs due on those amounts.

 The cap on the furlough grant will be proportional to the hours not worked.

 Closed to new entrants from 30 June:

-From 1 July, the scheme will only be available to employers that have previously used the scheme in respect of employees they have previously furloughed and the maximum number of employees that employers will be able to claim for is limited to the number of employees claimed for in any claim period up until 30 June 2020.
+From 1 July, the scheme is only available to employers that have previously used the scheme in respect of employees they have previously furloughed and the maximum number of employees that employers will be able to claim for is limited to the number of employees claimed for in any claim period up until 30 June 2020.

 Employers can continue to make claims in anticipation of an imminent payroll run, at the point payroll is run or after payroll has been run.

 Employers can make their first claim under the new scheme from 1 July.

 From August 2020, the level of the grant will be slowly tapered to reflect that people will be returning to work.

 In June and July, employers will be able to continue to claim 80% of wages, including employer NICs and pension contributions, for any time the employee is furloughed but if the employee undertakes any work, employers will have to pay them for the hours worked.

 In August, the government will continue to pay 80% of wages up to a cap of £2,500, but employers will have to pay employer NICs and pension contributions for the hours the employee does not work, plus the wages and costs for any hours the employee has worked.